from the cover of: The Man who Made Vermeers:

 Why did Van Meegeren fixate on Vermeer?

 Back in Van Meegeren's day, scholars were still attempting to sort out who Vermeer really was as an artist.
 Very few authentic paintings by him were known to exist, and most of them had been identified only in recent decades.
 So the Vermeer forgeries that came on the market played up to this atmosphere of inquiry and investigation.
 They proposed a fictional narrative of Vermeer's career, answering the implied question, "What else did Vermeer do?" — for instance, did he do portraits, did he do religious scenes, and so on.
-But from today's vantage point, these forgeries now seem astonishingly anachronistic, because they weren't really about Vermeer per se: they were about the way that the 20th century looked at the 17th century.
+But from today's vantage point, these forgeries now seem astonishingly anachronistic, because they weren't really about Vermeer per se: they were about the way that the twentieth century looked at the seventeenth century.
 Van Meegeren's earliest attempts at Vermeer forgeries, for instance, have much more in common with his own 1920s society portraits than with any real work by Vermeer.
 But at the time, of course, this went unnoticed and, in fact, probably made the fakes all the more appealing on a subconscious level.
 They seemed both authentically old and hauntingly up to date.

 Did your investigation change your perception of the art of Vermeer?JL The fakes only underscore what a precious legacy Vermeer's body of work really is.
 No more than 36 pictures by his hand are known to exist.
 It's remarkable.
 And Vermeer is timeless — unlike the fakes, whose time has come and gone.